ExpenseGhost

 Same principle.
 Get a sole-name business credit card.
 Put all business expenses on it.
 Auto-pay the balance from the business account.

-The freelancer continues to participate in joint credit cards for personal / household spending.
-The business card is sole-name to keep books clean.
+The freelancer keeps using the joint credit cards for personal and household spending.
+The business card stays sole-name so the books stay clean.

 Schedule C income reporting in joint return